marcelortizv/marcelortizv/README.md

 - Machine Learning
 - Applied Microeconomics

-I've previously worked in the tech industry as Data Scientist and ML Engineer.
+I've previously worked in the tech industry as Data Scientist and Machine Learning Engineer.

 Feel free to hit me up if you think our interests align - I bet we'll find some cool stuff to talk about!